simbongile-mkhotheli/simbongile-mkhotheli/README.md

 ## 🚀 About Me
 - 💻 Junior Software Engineer with a background in IT support and digital design
 - ⚛️ Focused on frontend development using React, JavaScript/TypeScript, HTML5, and CSS3
-- 🔧 Experience building full-stack applications with Node.js and Express
 - 🧠 Interested in clean, maintainable code and real-world product development
 - 🚀 Built projects like **AlumniConnect** in fast-paced, deadline-driven environments
 - 🔄 Currently improving skills in state management, testing, and scalable frontend architecture